Video Ads for Publishers – A Beginner’s Guide

 Overview of Video Advertising Technologies

 Now that you know different types of video ad formats and units, the next step is to understand how video advertising happens.
-But before that, you should know the technologies involved in the video advertising.
+But before that, you should know the technologies involved in video advertising.

 Video Ad Networks: After deciding the video ad format and video ad unit, the second step is to find the advertisers who are looking for video inventories.
 And this is where video ad networks make their entry.
 A key function of video ad networks is to bring video demand for the publisher’s video ad inventories.